parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/keeping-active.md

 ### 5. Work on Balance & Coordination

 These are activities that challenge your balance and practice coordination, ideally undertaken twice a week or more.
-If you have difficulties with your balance you should see a physiotherapist for advice on safe activities to engage in.
+If you have difficulties with your balance, you should see a physiotherapist for advice on safe activities to engage in.
 Also see the *Balance & Falls* page.

 ---